mwouts/nbpercent/README.md

 ### Cell attachments

-Cell attachments are not outputs, but they should be supported (maybe in another folder `{notebook_name}_attachments` to avoid conflicts with outputs)
+Cell attachments are not outputs, but they should be supported (maybe in another folder `{notebook_name}_attachments` to avoid conflicts with outputs).

 ### Active and inactive cells

-The `active-py` and `active-ipynb` cell tags of Jupytext should be supported.
-And the bash commands should be escaped like they are in Jupytext.
+The `active-py` and `active-ipynb` cell tags of Jupytext that let the user decide whether a code cell should be commented out in the `.py` file should be supported.
+And the bash commands like `!echo` should be commented out like they are in Jupytext.

 ### Python specific formatting